Image credit: Golde

 Black Girl Sunscreen is a natural sunscreen brand that caters to women of color.
 Its products do not include harmful chemicals and are infused with natural ingredients to moisturize skin with melanin, without leaving a white residue.

-After being diagnosed with lupus and barely surviving, Dana Jackson created Beneath Your Mask, a small-batch luxury brand with natural and organic ingredients that does not challenge the immune system.
+After being diagnosed with lupus and barely surviving, Dana Jackson created Beneath Your Mask, a small-batch luxury brand with natural and organic ingredients that do not challenge the immune system.

 Breedlove Beauty Co. is a natural skincare and beauty brand based in Baton Rouge.
 Each product is made in-house in small batches with natural oils, herbs, clays, minerals, and extracts.